 Caring for Frogs and Salamanders

 🐸 This season, we’ve seen a lot of posts showing salamander egg masses displaced from their original anchor spots, pics of lifted masses, and of flipped logs showing red-backed salamanders.
-It’s fun to be on the lookout for them, isn’t it?
+It’s fun to be on the lookout for them, but this comes with the responsability to disturb those as little as possible.

 Caring Herping is as critical as ever for our frogs and salamanders.
 40 % of the World’s amphibians are endangered, and in a time where people seek nature to get relief from confinement, they are under greater pressure as people pour into their fragile habitat.
 The stress is even greater when we decide to go the extra mile and explore their refuge and home seeking them deliberately.